CyrilNb/AnamorphosisAndroid/README.md

 This application was made to combine our knowledge of Android development with image processing.

-# Documentation
-You can check the documentation here: https://cyrilnb.github.io/ImageEditor/

 # Branch

 Warning: switch to the "dev" branch to see the most up-to-date source code!